 Now you might be asking: what is sirtuin?
-Sirtuin is little proteins that delay the shortening of telomeres, aka the DNA “caps” at the ends of a chromosome.
+Sirtuin is a little protein that delays the shortening of telomeres, aka the DNA “caps” at the ends of a chromosome.
 Since the natural process of aging is due to telomere shortening, eating foods that activate sirtuins can help support healthy aging and a faster metabolism.
 Here below you’ll find 5 sirtuin-activating foods.

-Celery: The flavonoids apigenin and luteolin are common found in celery, both of which are nutrients known to activate sirtuin.
+The flavonoids apigenin and luteolin are commonly found in celery, both of which are nutrients known to activate sirtuin.

 The beauty of green tea is that it’s rich with phytochemicals like epigallocatechin gallate (aka, EGCG) and L-theanine.
 If you aren’t familiar with these healthy phytochemicals (we don’t expect you to be), they have been shown to have significant effects on longevity.
 In fact, one study found that participants who drank five or more cups of green tea per day had a 16% lower risk of cardiovascular death and a 26% lower risk of dying from any cause, compared to those who drank less than one cup per day.